Barbara Ann Radnofsky

 Barbara Ann Radnofsky (born July 8, 1956) is an American Democratic politician, author and mediator from the U.S. state of Texas.
 She was the first woman to have won the Democratic nomination for a U.S. Senate seat in Texas.

 Early life and career

 Radnofsky was born in Broomall, Pennsylvania.
 She grew up in Houston and entered the University of Houston at age 16 on a National Merit four-year academic scholarship.
 She received her B.A. in 1976, graduating magna cum laude.
 She then attended law school at the University of Texas School of Law, graduating with honors in 1979.
 Radnofsky has three children with her husband, Ed Supkis, a doctor.
+She is Jewish.

 Radnofsky left her partnership at Vinson Elkins, LLP, to become the first woman Texas Democratic U.S. Senate nominee and later the first woman Texas Democratic Attorney General nominee.
 After those political races, she returned to private law practice focusing on mediation, writing and teaching.

 She is the author of the non-partisan “A Citizen’s Guide to Impeachment,” published by Melville House of New York and London in late 2017.